-- 5.10.1 Seek community contributions through the development process that provide important and needed benefits in Cadboro Bay. - 5.10.2 Seek Encourage community contributions that are commensurate with the scale of the proposed development on additional density. - 5.10.3 Require a community contribution statement as a component of all development/ rezoning applications. - 5.10.4 When considering community contributions, prioritize the following: - Improvements to the public realm at or near the development site including outdoor seating areas and plaza spaces and public art; - Affordable and supportive housing, including housing for young families and seniors; - Accessible community meeting space / facilities; - Protection of environmentally-significant features; - Enhancement of the urban forest by adding new trees and vegetation; - Protection and restoration of heritage assets; - Active transportation enhancements that contribute to network improvements; - Public art or other elements that celebrate local area history and culture; - Park acquisition and improvements (non-DCC) such as interpretive panels, amenities, and trail development. (ie. interpretative panels and shelters); and - Dedications or easements that create new plazas, public spaces or connections for pedestrians and cyclists.
+- 5.10.1 Seek community contributions through the development process that provide important and needed benefits in Cadboro Bay. - 5.10.2 Encourage community contributions that are commensurate with the scale of the proposed development on additional density. - 5.10.3 Require a community contribution statement as a component of all development/ rezoning applications. - 5.10.4 When considering community contributions, prioritize the following: - Improvements to the public realm at or near the development site including outdoor seating areas and plaza spaces; - Affordable and supportive housing, including housing for young families and seniors; - Accessible community meeting space / facilities; - Protection of environmentally-significant features; - Enhancement of the urban forest by adding new trees and vegetation; - Protection and restoration of heritage assets; - Active transportation enhancements that contribute to network improvements; - Public art or other elements that celebrate local area history and culture; - Park acquisition and improvements (non-DCC) (ie. interpretative panels and shelters); and - Dedications or easements that create new plazas, public spaces or connections for pedestrians and cyclists.